 This Best Southern Salted Caramel Cake recipe comes super moist, fluffy, and full of delicious buttery and caramel flavors--- thanks to the salted caramel infused in the cake itself, in between each layer, and drizzled atop the vanilla buttercream.
 There's nothing like this cake!
-It’s the perfect sweet indulge for every occasion and season.
-Vegan + Gluten-free options available.
+Get ready to savor each and every bite of this heavenly treat!
+It’s the perfect sweet indulgence for every occasion and season.
+Vegan + Gluten-free options.

 When it comes to any cake, I'm convinced that the thing that makes it stand out is how completely moist and fluffy it is.
 In fact, I tend to make my cakes super light and fluffy, while ensuring that they still hold up well although they are crumbly.
 It's the crumbly, moist feel of any cake that melts my heart away.